utophantom/JAVA_HttpServ_OAuth2_GmailAPI/HttpServ_guide/README.md

 server.createContext("/test", new MyHandler());
 ```

 Basically, you can add more lines like this, each with different directory and a different (or same, but most of the time not really) Handler.
+I would recommend to make several new Handler class to handle each context.

 Also, this part:

 ```